sricheta92/sp18-202-avengers/Week1Srum.md

 # Day 22 - 27th April

+#### Huy Vo
+* What I did yesterday -  Created enemy characters
+* What I will do today - Created enemy characters
+* Blocker - None

 #### Sricheta
 * What I did yesterday -  I did testing round 2 yesterday
 * What I will do today - I will do peer review today